-- You should always start viewing with the lowest power eyepiece, which in this case is the 20 mm lens.
-Note: the base power of each eyepiece is determined by the focal length of the telescope objective lens, which for this model is 900 mm.
-A formula can be used to determine the power of each eyepiece: telescope OBJECTIVE lens focal length ÷ EYEPIECE focal length = MAGNIFICATION (e.g. Using the 20 mm lens, the calculation would look like this: 900 mm ÷ 20mm = 45x or 45 power.) - 2.
+- You should always start viewing with the lowest power eyepiece, which in this case is the 20mm lens.
+Note: the base power of each eyepiece is determined by the focal length of the telescope objective lens, which for this model is 750 mm.
+A formula can be used to determine the power of each eyepiece: telescope OBJECTIVE lens focal length + EYEPIECE focal length = MAGNIFICATION (e.g. Using the 20 mm lens, the calculation would look like this: 750 mm + 20mm = 38x or 38 power.) - 2.
 Included with this telescope is a Barlow lens.
 Barlow lenses are used to double or triple the power of your telescope.
-Place your Barlow between the focusing tube and the eyepiece.
-Using the example above, your 3x Barlow lens would give you a total power of 135x or 135 power.
-(45 x 3 = 135x or 135 power)
+Place your Barlow between the focusing tube and the Penta Mirror.
+Note: The Penta Mirror Assembly when used in conjunction with the Barlow Lens and Eyepiece as shown on diagram will yield an effective doubling power of the magnification already achieved with the Barlow and Eyepiece configuration alone.
+The magnification calculation would look like this: 750 mm ÷ 20mm = 38 power.
+38 power x 3=114 power.
+38 x 3 x 2=228 power.
+(See Intended Configuration Diagram).